fullerj/empirical.github.io/_posts/2025-10-18-spycraft-2-0-bsidesnyc.md

 ## Framework: From Localization to Recipe Extraction

 We developed a systematic framework inspired by our research prototype **VADER** (*proactiVe deAd Drop rEsolver Remediation*).
-The framework analyzes malware binaries to uncover DDR behavior and derive reusable decoding recipes in three structured phases:
+VADER analyzes malware binaries to uncover DDR behavior and derive reusable decoding recipes in three structured phases:

 1. **DDR logic localization.**
    The malware is instrumented to monitor data flow from web fetches to C&C communications.
 When content retrieved from a public web service later initiates a C&C connection, those execution paths are isolated to confirm DDR functionality.